bigskysoftware/missing/www/docs/colorways.md

 # Colorways

 A colorway is a group of shades of a color, with specific roles.
-For instance, here is the `ok` colorway in the missing.css source code:
+For instance, here is the `.ok` colorway in the missing.css source code:

 <figure>